 - You haven’t assessed your competitive landscape

 To effectively and successfully execute your marketing campaigns, you need to first understand the strengths, weaknesses, opportunities, and challenges for your business.
-In assessing this overall picture, it’s vital that you examine not only your own situation, but also the marketing landscape as it relates to your competition.
+In assessing this overall picture, it’s vital that you examine not only your own situation but also the marketing landscape as it relates to your competition.

 Review the current industry setting and contemporary marketing trends to determine how competitors position and promote their brands and product lines across various points of customer interaction.
-Map competitors across a variety of end benefits to understand where they’re positioned in customers’ minds (physical benefits) and hearts (emotional benefits).
+Map competitors across a variety of end benefits to understanding where they’re positioned in customers’ minds (physical benefits) and hearts (emotional benefits).
 These positioning maps will then help you identify benefit gaps in the marketplace.

 - You’re copying your competitors